initbar/sipd/README.md

 ## Usage

 [sipd.json](./sipd.json) is a configuration file that customizes runtime environment.
-Although default setting will run fine in a staging environment, it can also be tuned for higher performance.
+Although default setting will run fine, it can also be tuned for higher performance.

 ```bash
 ~$ git clone https://github.com/initbar/SIPd.git